Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Unit Square and Unit Disk Intersection Graphs

 \subsection{Unit Square Intersection Graphs}

 We first discuss the unit square intersection graphs.
 Consider a unit square representation of such a graph.
 Each square is identified by its center, which is the intersection point of its diagonals.
-By unit square, we mean that the distance between its center and its sides is 1, i.e., the length of each side is 2.
+By unit square, we mean that the distance between its center and its sides is one, i.e., the length of each side is two.
 Sometimes we interchangeably use the term ``vertex'' for unit square.
-A \emph{stripe} is the region between two horizontal lines, and the height of the stripe is the distance between these two lines.
-We consider a unit square as belonging to a stripe if its center is contained in the stripe.
-If a unit square has its center on the horizontal line that separates two stripes then it is considered in the stripe below the line.
+Throughout, we denote the $X$-coordinate and the $Y$-coordinate of a vertex $v$ with $v_x$ and $v_y$ respectively.
+A \emph{stripe} is the region between two horizontal lines, and the \emph{height} of the stripe is the distance between these two lines.
+We consider a unit square as \emph{belonging} to a stripe if its center is contained in the stripe.
+For a unit square whose center lies on a horizontal line, we consider it belonging to the stripe that is immediately below the horizontal line.
 We say that a unit square intersection graph has \emph{height} $h$, if the centers of all the squares lie in a stripe of height $h$.

-\begin{lemma} Unit square intersection graphs of height 2 are \cfonp{} 2-colorable. \end{lemma} \begin{proof} Let $G$ be a unit square intersection graph of height 2.
-Note that vertices $u$ and $v$ are adjacent if and only if their $X$-coordinates differ by at most $2$.
-Thus we may represent $G$ as a unit interval graph by replacing every vertex $v$ by an interval from $v_x-1$ to $v_x+1$.
-Then $\chionp \leq 2$ as seen in Lemma \ref{lem:non_contained_interval}.
+\begin{lemma} If $G$ is a unit square intersection graph of height 2, then $\chionp{}\leq 2$. \end{lemma} \begin{proof} Let $G$ be a unit square intersection graph of height 2.
+Note that vertices $u$ and $v$ are adjacent if and only if $|u_x -v_x|\leq 2$.
+We may represent $G$ as a unit interval graph (with each interval of length 2) by mapping every vertex $v$ to an interval from $v_x-1$ to $v_x+1$.
+It is easy to note that two vertices in $G$ are adjacent if and only if the corresponding vertices in the interval representation are adjacent.
+By Lemma \ref{lem:non_contained_interval}, we obtain that $\chionp \leq 2$.

 \end{proof} \begin{theorem} If $G$ is a unit square intersection graph, then $\chionp{}\leq 27$. \end{theorem}